 This repost omits the image of a Trojan Horse and a wonderful lyric from the Dixie Chicks which may have distracted attention from the call for a clear response.
 This is a further call to Iain and Ben to tell us what’s going on.

-The GSK AllTrials editorial is here.
+Here is the GSK AllTrials editorial.
 This editorial seems to me to entirely miss the point behind consent forms – whose origin was outlined in When Does Yes Mean No. At EMA’s meeting on Access to Clinical Trial data in November 2012, I made the point that most people signing consent forms assumed that their data would be open to scrutiny by independent scientists.
 Very few of them would be likely to consent to having their data sequestered by GSK or other companies.
 Iain specifically congratulated me on making the point.
 This seems to point to a change of mind/heart on his part.

 Many people have sensed there is some difference between AllTrials and RIAT.
 This editorial on the AllTrials side and a talk I was invited to give to the House of Commons All Party Group on Involuntary Tranquilizer Addiction, attached here, which brings out some of the RIAT concerns helps to point up the differences.
 These need resolution.
 The appearances of differences need to be debated in forums like Biojest.
 It would be great if any with links to Biojest, OpenSociety and other groups could take this post and help initiate a debate.
 The issue is RIAT have asked GSK for patient level data for Study 329 and are being refused it.
 We are being offered a GSK tabulation of the data.
 Whose side are Iain and Ben on?